-BELIZE TRAVEL BASICS
+BELIZE TRAVEL GUIDE: THE BASICS

 CURRENCY | Belize dollars (Check out xe.com for the most up-to-date currency conversion–they have a mobile app too!)